kubeedge/kubeedge/docs/components/mappers/bluetooth_mapper.md

  The controller module is responsible for exposing MQTT APIs to perform CRUD operations on the watcher, scheduler and action manager.
 The controller is also responsible for starting the other modules like action manager, watcher and scheduler.
- The controller first connects the MQTT client to the broker (using the mqtt configurations, specified in the configuration file), it then initiates the watcher which will connect to the device (based on the configurations provided in the configuration file) and the watcher runs parallelly, after this it starts the action manger which executes all the actions that have been enabled in it, after which the scheduler is started to run parallelly as well.
+ The controller first connects the MQTT client to the broker (using the mqtt configurations, specified in the configuration file), it then initiates the watcher which will connect to the device (based on the configurations provided in the configuration file) and the watcher runs parallelly, after this it starts the action manager which executes all the actions that have been enabled in it, after which the scheduler is started to run parallelly as well.
 Given below is a guide to provide input to the controller through the configuration file.

           mqtt: